-A 3.3 mile trail runs through parts of the San Simeon Natural Preserve and the Washburn Campground.
-The trail includes scenic overlooks, rest-stop benches and interpretive panels with information on wildlife and habitat.
-A portion of the trail along the seasonal wetland is wheelchair accessible.
+San Simeon Creek Trail is a 3.3 mile trail runs through parts of the San Simeon Natural Preserve and the Washburn Campground.
+The trail includes scenic overlooks, rest-stop locations and information panels to educate visitors on wildlife and habitat.
+Trails are family-friendly, pet-friendly, and a portion of the wetland trail is wheelchair accessible.

 - Dog Friendly

 - Free Things To Do